 Advertising on this website

-Please see our advertising page for more information.
-However, please note that we do not sell links: you cannot pay to place text links anywhere on this site.
+We do not sell links: you cannot pay to place text links anywhere on this site (even "nofollowed" ones).
 We do not, never have, and never will sell links and we will not reply to any emails we receive asking to buy links.

 Would Explain that Stuff like to join my affiliate scheme?

 We're not interested in affiliate schemes, referrals, or any other similar programs; we've tried them, they don't work on this site, and we won't be trying any more of them.
 Thanks all the same.

 - We do not buy or sell links: you cannot pay to have text links (or any other links) placed anywhere on this site (not even "nofollowed" links).

 - We do not take part in link exchanges ("please link to us and we'll link back").
 They are now positively frowned upon by search engines, and rightly so.
 Here's some good advice from Google's Webmaster Central Blog on better ways of building quality links to your site.